 While KOLs can drive direct sales for well-known, established brands, they usually excel at generating top-of-the-funnel awareness for new brands.
 They pull target customers into the sales funnel, which activates the engagement, research, and decision-making stages of the buyer’s journey.

-When this first touchpoint is followed up with consistent messaging – for example, with your brand’s own content, other KOLs’ promotions, ads, SEO optimization, and experiential marketing events – you can really start to build a brand that people know and trust.
+When this first touchpoint is followed up with consistent messaging – for example, with your brand’s own content, other KOLs’ promotions, ads, SEO, and experiential marketing events – you can really start to build a brand that people know and trust.

 Startups and brands new to China often have little-to-no organic mentions across social media networks, WeChat Index, or Baidu Index, making it very difficult for KOLs to convert impressions into sales.

-We recommend that brands consider investing in SEO and SSO (Social Search Optimization) to maximize the results of their KOL campaigns.
-A KOL’s social media post is like an adrenalin shot in the arm, but SEO across the internet, social networks, and e-commerce platforms is critical for long-term marketing that reaches customers when they start looking for answers.
+We recommend that brands consider investing in SEO and SSO (Social Search Optimisation) to maximise the results of their KOL campaigns.
+A KOL’s social media post is like an adrenaline shot in the arm, but SEO across the internet, social networks, and e-commerce platforms is critical for long-term marketing that reaches customers when they start looking for answers.

 It is important to rank high on social platforms, e-commerce sites, and search engines.
 After a potential customer hears about your brand from a KOL, they will look to validate it.
 In addition Baidu searches, Chinese consumers frequently turn to reviews.
 Therefore, it is essential to build-up positive reviews on e-commerce sites and social commerce platforms like Xiaohongshu.